Baseball Demonstrations at the Olympics

 The 1952 Helsinki event was a modified form of the sport, called Pesäpallo (Finnish baseball), played by two Finnish teams: the Finnish Baseball Federation and the Finnish Workers' Sports Federation.
 The Finnish Baseball Federation won 8-4.

 At the 1956 Melbourne Olympic Games, baseball was one of two demonstration sports.
 Australia played a one-game exhibition against the United States.
 The other demonstration sport this year was Australian Rules Football.
-Japan played a one-game exhibition against the United States in 1964 Tokyo. baseball was also played as a demonstration sport at the 1968 Olympics, though information about it is hard to find.
+An all star Japanese team played a one-game exhibition against the a team of United States college players in 1964 Tokyo.
+USA won 6-2.
+Baseball was also played as a demonstration sport at the 1968 Olympics, though information about it is hard to find.

 - 1904? (see below)